-- Lead by students in a sailboat or a staff member in a coach boat, sailors have to sail while staying in a single file line and follow the course set by the leader.
+- Led by students in a sailboat or a staff member in a coach boat, sailors have to sail while staying in a single file line and follow the course set by the leader.
 Sailors must control their boat’s course, speed, and position to maintain the line.
-In the guise of leading and following their friends and fellow sailors, students are challenge to grow all aspects of their sailing skills in a fun and entertaining environment.
+In the guise of leading and following their friends and fellow sailors, students are challenged to grow all aspects of their sailing skills in a fun and entertaining environment.

 - Tennis Ball Tag:

 - A favorite light wind activity of students, sailors must sail and maneuver their boats in close proximity to each other while trying to retrieve tennis balls and score points.
-Points are scored by throwing a tennis ball and having it hit another boats sail.
+Points are scored by throwing a tennis ball and having it hit another boat’s sail.
 Sailors work on right of way and boat-handling to successfully sail close enough to hit another boat’s sail with a tennis ball.

 - Red Light, Green Light:

-- While sailing students stop and start their boats as instructors call out Red Light or Green Light.
+- While sailing, students stop and start their boats as instructors call out Red Light or Green Light.
 Sailors learn how to control the speed of their boats on all points of sail and learn to safety stop their boat, a very important aspect of seamanship.

 - Scavenger Hunt:

-- A challenge for a sailor’s skill as well as mind that gives sailors a clue to solve.
-Once solved, the clue that gives the location of the next clue in the hunt.
+- A challenge for a sailor’s skill as well as the mind that gives sailors a clue to solve.
+Once solved the clue that gives the location of the next clue in the hunt.
 Sailors must then sail to the next clue to continue on the hunt for the final clue!

-- Bug Rely Races:
+- Pram Relay Races:

-- Sailors are grouped into small teams and each team is given one Bug.
+- Sailors are grouped into small teams and each team is given one Pram.
 A small race is set with a start and finish point at the dock.
 Each team member must sail the course and the first team to have every team-member sail the course wins!